maitrix-org/llm-reasoners/examples/ReasonerAgent-Web/README.md

 **Note**: If any issue arises while trying to install BrowserGym, please refer to the [official repo](https://github.com/ServiceNow/BrowserGym).

 ### Running Experiments
-Before starting, it is recommended that you enter your API key at `default_api_key.txt`.
+Before starting, it is recommended that you enter your API key at a file named `default_api_key.txt` under `examples/ReasonerAgent-Web/`.
+We recommend a minimum of 16GB RAM, as required by Playwright for proper system functionality.

 **Run with Single Query**
 ```